themv/Alexa-Fact-Skill/README.md

 # Alexa-Fact-Skill
 Alexa Fact Skill which when invoked tells us a fact
+Here it tells us a fact about TELANGANA State